dubecker/ic-search/README.md

 ### Fetching canister Candids

 For all defined canisters, the script looks for the respective candid.
 Unfortunately, the candid can only be publicly fetched for Motoko canisters.
-The candid for each canister is stored in a text file in the folder ```/did/\[subnet id\]/\[canister id\].txt
+The candid for each canister is stored in a text file in the folder ```/did/\[subnet id\]/\[canister id\].txt.

 ### Searching canister candids